Tourgito/StreamingProccessing/README.md

-# StreamingProcessing
+# StreamProcessing
-Streaming processing using Spark and Kafka
+Stream processing using Spark and Kafka

-This is an example of streaming processing using Apache Spark consuming data from Apache Kafka.
+This is an example of stream processing using Apache Spark consuming data from Apache Kafka.
 The figure 1.1 shows the data-flow.<br>

 <img src="images/Architect.png"><b>Figure 1.1 Architecture of data-flow</b>